hijknight/rock-paper-scissors/README.md

 ---

+## What's New in the Latest Update?

+- **Enhancements to `MoveType`**:
+  - Improved handling of edge cases for move validation.
+  - Streamlined methods for better performance when generating random moves.

+- **Improved User Messaging**:
+  - Enhanced text clarity for both game results and input prompts.

+- **Game Customization**:
+  - Added support for additional game-winning conditions beyond "first to X wins."
+  - Updated `GameSettings` to support user-defined conditions with enhanced flexibility.

+- **Error Handling Overhaul**:
+  - Cleaner and more detailed error messages for invalid user inputs or unexpected states.

+- **Code Quality Improvements**:
+  - Internal optimizations for better performance and reduced memory usage.

+---

 ## Features

 ### Library Highlights
 - **Customizable Game Logic**:
   - Enums and structs encapsulate game logic for modularity and easy customization.
-  - New `MoveType::None` variant ensures safe initialization for moves.
-  - Methods like `MoveType::random_move` simplify randomization, while `MoveType::from_user_input` handles inputs gracefully.
+  - Safe initialization with robust handling of invalid states or inputs.
 - **Winner Determination**:
   - Built-in logic determines the winner of each round with clear rules (`PlayerMoves::check_who_wins_round`).
 - **Score Management**:
   - Tracks user and enemy wins during the game with a `Scores` struct.
   - Allows checking the game's end (`Scores::check_for_winner`) or resetting (`Scores::reset`).
-- **Safe Initialization**:
-  - The `PlayerMoves::new` method initializes moves (`user_move` and `enemy_move`) as `MoveType::None`, reducing errors during uninitialized states.
 - **Game Settings**:
-  - The `GameSettings` struct allows developers to configure customizable game-winning conditions, such as "first to X wins."
+  - Enhanced capabilities for configuring win conditions and gameplay mechanics.
-  - A prebuilt configuration `GameSettings::first_to_3()` is included for quick usage.
+  - Prebuilt configurations like `GameSettings::first_to(first_to)` for quick usage.
-- **Friendly Output Utilities**:
+- **User-Friendly Output**:
+  - Updated message templates for better clarity and user engagement.
-  - Human-readable string conversion for enums like `MoveType` and `Winner` provides better readability and interaction.
+  - Human-readable string conversions for enums like `MoveType` and `Winner`.

 ### Game Highlights
-- Interactive gameplay through `MoveType::from_user_input()` for user moves.
-- Head-to-head matches with a randomly generated opponent.
-- Input validation ensures smooth, error-free gameplay.
+- Dynamic and interactive gameplay with robust input validation.
+- Enhanced game flexibility with customizable rule settings.
+- Detailed round-by-round results and score updates.

 ---